Convert HTML To PDF In PHP (Simple Examples)

 • Run composer require mpdf/mpdf, Composer will automatically download the latest version into the vendor/ folder.

 Take note, MPDF is not perfect.
 It is not able to replicate all HTML elements and CSS styles perfectly, but it should work well enough for your basic needs.
-Please check out the MPDF official documentation (it’s massive) on the supported HTML and CSS.
+Please check out the MPDF official documentation on the supported HTML and CSS.

-CONVERT FROM HTML STRING/FILE TO PDF
+METHOD 1) CONVERT HTML STRING/FILE TO PDF

 1-html-pdf.php